indie/mastodon/ApacheConfigDocs/localhost_setup.md

     sudo apt install redis-server redis-tools

-Check your version of node and yarn ([node install directions] not included)
+Check your version of node ([node install directions] not included)

     node --version
     v12.16.3
-    yarn --version
-    0.32

 Install the at least the minimum required [version of nodejs]